tanwargaurav13/Coder-of-Delhi/README.md

 Pollution showed a weak negative correlation with crime rate.

-This indicates that higher pollution levels do not necessarily correspond to higher crime rates in this dataset.
+Higher pollution levels therefore did not necessarily correspond to higher crime rates in this dataset.

 ### 🏘️ Population Density vs Crime